Southeastern Pennsylvania Transportation Authority Serving Bucks, Chester, Delaware, Montgomery, and Philadelphia Counties

-Will is a sophomore at Great Valley High School in Malvern.
+Will is a junior at Great Valley High School in Malvern.
 He is an Eagle Scout and is active in Model United Nations, Future Business Leaders of America, and his school's television studio.
 Outside of school he is an avid rail fan and train enthusiast.
 Will believes that public transportation is the key to unlocking our region's economic potential and would like to improve the accessibility of SEPTA services for all youth.
 He plans to enroll in a Civil or Computer Engineering program upon completion of High School.

 Jesse was born and raised in Philadelphia and currently resides in Haddington.
 He is a recent graduate of the All-State Career Institute and has taken public speaking and writing courses at Community College of Philadelphia.
 He is interested in geography and transportation.
 Whether it's trucks, trains, planes or ships, Jesse enjoys them all.
 He is interested in roadway, port and infrastructure improvements.
 He believes that having the right tools in place will help make a quality transit network.
 Jesse joined the YAC because it provides the perfect forum to connect with others sharing an interest in transit education and improvement.

 Jeff, a Philadelphia area native and long-time rail fan, has spent many years traveling on SEPTA, four of which involved commuting to Science Leadership Academy, a magnet high school in center city.
 His experience comes from a multitude of sources, including interning for Amtrak, working on a variety of public transportation improvement projects, and frequent ridership of public transportation both locally and afar.
-Hoping to lead the next movement in transportation, Jeff is currently a student in the Jerome Fisher Program in Management and Technology at the University of Pennsylvania, studying Systems Engineering in the School of Engineering and Applied Science and a joint-study of Business Economics & Public Policy and Operations & Information Management in The Wharton School.
+Hoping to lead the next movement in transportation, Jeff is sophomore student in the Jerome Fisher Program in Management and Technology at the University of Pennsylvania, studying Systems Engineering in the School of Engineering and Applied Science and a joint-study of Business Economics & Public Policy and Operations & Information Management in The Wharton School.

 Anna is from California's Bay Area.
-She is a University of Pennsylvania junior, majoring in English with a minor in Journalism.
+She is a University of Pennsylvania senior, majoring in English with a minor in Journalism.
 She is a member of the student acappella group Dischord and Sigma Kappa sorority.
 Both groups are actively engaged in fundraising for charity.
 Anna feels the importance of public transportation cannot be stressed enough within the communities served.
 The Youth Advisory Council position at SEPTA is a perfect fit for her because it integrates her interest in leadership, environmental activism, and civic duty.

-Max lives in Penn Wynne and is a junior at Hill Top Preparatory School, Rosemont, PA.
+Max lives in Penn Wynne and is a senior at Hill Top Preparatory School, Rosemont, PA.
 He is an avid bus and rail transit fan; from the buses to the trolleys to the trains, he loves them all!
 Needless to say his favorite transit system is SEPTA.
 He joined the YAC because he felt that he could truly help encourage youth to ride public transportation.
 In a couple of years he wants to work for SEPTA as a bus operator, and later operate light rail vehicles.

 Jackie grew up in Battle Creek, Michigan.
-She is a rising junior at Bryn Mawr College, majoring in Growth and Structure of Cities.
+She is a junior at Bryn Mawr College, majoring in Growth and Structure of Cities.
 She has been involved in a number of groups on campus such as Bryn Mawr's NAACP Chapter and Sisterhood, serving as a member on the executive board in the position of Public Relations Chair and Black History Month Coordinator.
 Jackie also works as a graphic designer for the Office of Multicultural Affairs at Haverford College.
 With her experiences with advertising and marketing Jackie wants to help strengthen the relationship between SEPTA and colleges in the Main Line area through raising awareness and promoting the use of public transportation.
 As a Cities major Jackie is very passionate about the planning of cities and the intricacies of a city's layout, including its transportation systems.
 She believes the Youth Advisory Council position at SEPTA will provide a great opportunity for her to utilize her promotional skills and explore her interests of public transportation.

 Gary is from Philadelphia and attending Community College of Philadelphia to pursue his interest in technology.
 He commutes to college on SEPTA and wants to promote transit use among young riders.

 Jonathan lives and breathes Philly.
 One can often find him wolfing down a cheese steak on South Street or taking in the fresh air at LOVE Park.
 He believes that the easiest way to share these Philadelphia treasures and more with the rest of the city is through SEPTA.
 As part of the YAC, Jonathan hopes to make riding SEPTA contagious.
-Jonathan is a sophomore Engineering student at the University of Pennsylvania.
+Jonathan is a junior Engineering student at the University of Pennsylvania.